pr3b/lokad/content/posts/abcxyz.md

 ![Standard Deviation](/images/stdev.png "Stdev")

-## 9. Calculate ABC Classification:
+## 9. Calculate ABC Classification

 Classify products into A, B, or C categories based on their revenue contribution using this script: